wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

 - ## Chapter 3: Azure Architecture
   id:: 6390514e-b8ad-4fe5-ab3f-adcc31ed2b12
 	- ### Regions and Availability Zones
-		- What is a Region?
+		- What is a Region? #flashcard
 			- A region is a set of datacenters deployed within a latency-defined perimeter and connected through a dedicated regional low-latency network.
 			- Two or more data centers not too far from each other connected with a fiber connection.
 			- A set of data centers that are close enough to each other that it doesn't matter which datacenter your data is in.
 Latency is the time it takes for data to travel.
-		- How to choose a region?
+		- How to choose a region? #flashcard
 			- **Location**
 				- Choose a region closest to your users to minimize latency
 			- **Features**